casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 We will now add the ADC yellow block in order to interface with the ADC device on the Red Pitaya.

 #### Add the ADC yellow block for digital to analog interfacing ####
-Add a Red Pitaya ADC yellow block from the CASPER XPS Blockset-> ADCs, as shown below.
+Add a Red Pitaya ADC yellow block from the CASPER XPS Blockset -> ADCs, as shown below.
 It will be used to interface to the ADC device on the Red Pitaya.
 Rename it to adc.
 Double click on the block to configure it and set the number of bits to be 10 bits wide.
 This should be hard coded for now.
 This will need to be changed for the bonus challenge exercise below.

 ![](../../_static/img/red_pitaya/tut_adc_dac/adc_yellow_clock_param.png)